What is Constant Sum

 Consider a question that’s part of your survey, which involves asking respondents their preference while opting for a restaurant to dine out.
 The question and the responses go as, “What factors do you consider while dining out on a Friday night?” with the options “Cost, location, ambiance, customer service.”

-Most likely, you will receive a mix of different responses, with each option getting a share of the total percentage.
+You will most likely receive a mix of different responses, with each option getting a share of the total percentage.
 Say the results are:

 • Location (20%)